DhairyaLGandhi/FluxDistributed.jl/docs/src/training.md

 There are several strategies that can be employed for parallel loading of data.
 Typically, the process involves sharding of data by the number of accelerator units, and creating data loaders which can load data from the disk asynchronously with the training loop.
 In order to serve all the accelerators, one can call a `DataParallelDataLoader` or create `N` instances of iterable producing mini-batches (where `N` refers to the number of accelerator units).

-In this package, the `prepare_training` function uses a modified version of a Flux DataLoader which can simultaneously feed `N` accelerators and load data from disk in parallel with the training.
+In this package, the `prepare_training` function uses a modified version of a Flux DataLoader which can simultaneously feed `N` accelerators, load data and move it to the accelerator in parallel with the training.
+This way, one can write custom loading and preprocessing scripts to be run in parallel with the training, and evern overlapping network costs to move data to the accelerator without training loop needing to wait for the data to be available to it.
 Data is managed through DataSets.jl (it is also useful for setting up any custom dataset, and more information can be found in the [datasets document](../datasets.md).

 ```@docs
 ResNetImageNet.prepare_training